CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Known Issues/List of common Faults.md

 - Reboot the device by going to DATA>MAINTENANCE>REBOOT
 - Check the cable is correctly seated both in the computers port and the Pip-boys cable port
-- Try a differenct cable to rule out problems with that specific one (even if the cable allows the device to charge it may still be damaged to prevent data transfer) If after checking these things you still have no luck the next step will be to reach out to the community discord for further troubleshooting.
+- Try a different cable to rule out problems with that specific one (even if the cable allows the device to charge it may still be damaged to prevent data transfer) If after checking these things you still have no luck the next step will be to reach out to the community discord for further troubleshooting.
 You can find the link on the index page of this repository.